As you’re likely already aware, End of Financial Year (EOFY) is quickly approaching!

 One way to get started is to help them set a budget – as Steph points out, you’re in a great position to do so as their advisor:

-“Help them set a budget for 2020.
+“Help them set a budget for the new year.
 A lot of clients don’t know how to set a really detailed budget and now is the perfect time to sit down with them, work out their goals for next year, and build that into a budget.”

 EOFY is a busy time for both advisors and clients, and it can have a significant impact on the client-advisor relationship.